aarmobley/aarmobley/README.md

 ## A little about myself

-My name is Aaron and I have been going through the Data Science program at Bethel school of Technology this past year.
+My name is Aaron and I have been going through the Data Science program at Bethel school of Technology this past year. <br>
 Here are a few of the skills I have mastered:

 | Rank | MY SKILLS |